StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/about-cases.md

 * When you create a case from a MISP alert or merge a MISP alert into a case, the MISP URL linked to the alert is added as an external link with the *External alert link* type.
 This link remains even if you later unlink the alert from the case.

+## Closing cases

+{!includes/access-close-cases.md!}

+Cases can be [closed](close-a-case.md) once the investigation is complete.

+When closing a case, a [status]() must be selected to reflect the outcome of the investigation.

+### Custom fields completion

+Cases can't be closed if any required [custom fields](../../../administration/custom-fields/about-custom-fields.md) are left empty.
+Users can add or update values in custom fields during the closing process.
+However, they can't remove custom fields themselves.

 ## Case visibility

 {!includes/case-visibility-v55.md!}